codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

 * `entry`: While the content element is entering the viewport.

 * `exit`: While the content element is leaving the viewport.

+* `center`: While the content element intersects the vertical center of the viewport, i.e. from its top edge passing the center until its bottom edge does.
+This is the same part of the page during which the content element counts as active (see [Content Element Lifecycle](#content-element-lifecycle)) and autoplayed videos play.

 Progress is passed to the `onProgress` callback as a number between 0 and 1 instead of being returned by the hook.
 This prevents rerendering